SlotNSlot/whitepaper/whitepaper.md

 SlotNSlot aims to provide an ever-lasting, trustless, autonomous gambling platform with extremely low operation cost, where anyone in the globe can both make and play amazingly fun and incredible slot machines.
 With the aid of rising Ethereum world computer, the platform achieves fast and economical designs.
 The games are perfectly fair and transparent with a trustworthy implementation of Random Number Generator, and users can enjoy both on the web with PCs and on mobile devices.
 SlotNSlot platform also gives users a variety of choices with the games settings, which never had been possible in traditional markets.
 The experience is made further exciting with a feature of communicating through Emojis between users.

 Random numbers are genetated using seeds from participants to keep fairness.
-The exchange of this seeds between users and smart contracts takes place in a semi-p2p channel on Ethereum, Whisper, with a commit&reveal protocol to ensure there's no fraud.
-Unlike traditional games where the play window is determined to calculate the result, SlotNSlot game system determines the game result to inverse-calculate the play window, which is just as fair and same as the other way around, still with a huge decrease in the cost and speed of the operation.
+The submission of these seeds to the smart contracts takes place in a chained order, where any user checks the opponent isn't cheating, and then takes his action.
+This chained commit&reveal scheme ensures there's no fraud.
+At current state of Ethereum, the p2p messaging protocol, Whisper, will be utilized to enable player clients quickly draw the game results.
+Unlike traditional games where the play window is determined to calculate the result, SlotNSlot game system determines the game result to inverse-calculate the play window, which is just as fair and mathematically equivalent as the other way around, still with a huge decrease in the cost and speed of the operation.

 This paper is to explain what and how SlotNSlot plans to do in detail, to achieve such goals.
 The team and its basic guidelines in developing the platform and the project itself is addressed.
 SlotNSlot platform will open a everlasting arena of slot games and change the paradigm of gambling, while representing how a project on developing a decentralized application should look like.
 The project will evolve eternally with the dedication of the team, community, and users all around the globe.